diamante0018/BlackOpsPlugin/README.md

 [![build](https://github.com/diamante0018/BlackOpsPlugin/workflows/Build/badge.svg)](https://github.com/diamante0018/BlackOpsPlugin/actions)

 # Black-Ops-Plugin
+Welcome to the first Plugin ever made for Plutonium T5.
+This Plugin was ideated and written a full 6 months before the release of Plutonium T5.
+I consider that a personal best.
 I use this program to test experimental features.
 Some may end up in the plutonium client.
 Some may not.

 ## Thanks to